 We thought we’d take a look at not only these 3 big actions that include three of the best known names in the credit card industry, all of which faced huge fines and refunds for consumers.
 We’ll also take a look at what’s next for CFPB and ultimately, all of us as consumers and the companies we rely on for our financial needs.

 Within a month of that first announcement, Round 2 began and this time, it was a joint effort between FDIC and CFPB.
 The combined efforts resulted in Discover Bank being ordered to refund $200 million to more than 3 million of its customers.
 It was also hit with a fine of $14 million.
-The agencies said, like Capital One, telemarketers for Discover were less than forthcoming when it came to fees and add-ons.
+The agencies said, like the Bank, telemarketers for Discover were less than forthcoming when it came to fees and add-ons.

-Then, one month after that, American Express found itself in the same hot water as its competitors, Discover and Capital One.
+Then, one month after that, American Express found itself in the same hot water as its competitors, Discover and Bank.
 American Express companies were found to have “violated consumer protection laws at all stages of the game – from the moment a consumer shopped for a card…to the phone calls made for collecting overdue payments”, said Cordray.
 American Express admitted to no wrongdoing and agreed to pay more than $27 million to several regulatory agencies along with $85 million to those consumers affected.

 These three cases were important for the bureau as it had a tall order to fill coming out of the gate – and it delivered.
 It’s definitely carved a place in the consumer/company relationship.
 But what’s next for Consumer Financial Protection Bureau?